 The intended application for the turntable under development, initially, was as a one-off product for internal use within a new state-of-the-art test, support, and development system A.J. was in the process of creating.
 As such, this turntable would assist with unique support and development requirements (as described later in this article).

 Creating that state-of-the-art test system took multiple steps, much time, and excessive attention to details, with which A.J. attacked with the same obsessiveness as his drive to make any of Basis Audio's stellar products.
 And so he got to work again.
 Initially to create the new test system.
 And later to create this new turntable which benefited enormously from results obtained from the new test system.
 Those projects consumed the last 6 years of A.J.’s life.

-To begin to comprehend the fanatical nature of his approach understand that his existing test system, with likely some slight variations, A.J. had achieved magnificent results including development of the Inspiration turntable and other Basis Audio products.
+To begin to comprehend the fanatical nature of his approach, we must appreciate that with his existing test system A.J. had achieved magnificent results including development of the Inspiration turntable and other Basis Audio products.
 But, to enhance and refine their support and development needs, required obsessive measures.

 Why a State-of-the-Art Test System?

 In A.J.'s new test system the specific device under test (DUT) is of paramount importance, though such a device is but one component in this system.
 Thus, to accurately test and analyze the LP playback system, to determine its essence, its intrinsic character or lack of character, it was imperative that all other components and cables within the test system were extremely neutral low-distortion devices that didn’t infuse sonic colorations into the test system.
 Any such colorations, distortions or other discrepancies from the truth, no matter how realistic sounding they may seem to be, would color the essence of the DUT distorting the accuracy of test results.